blues/app-accelerators/accelerator-archive/13-tool-usage-cycle-tracking/README.md

 5. Connect the Swan to your computer using a micro-USB cable.
 This is so that the firmware can be uploaded to the Swan.

 6. Connect the Notecarrier to your computer using a micro-USB cable.
-This is only necessary if you later use the in-browser terminal to configure the Notecard.
+This is only necessary if you later use the In-Browser Terminal to configure the Notecard.

 7. Insert the JST connector on the LiPo battery into the socket marked "LIPO" on the Notecard.